 Satisfactory Academic Progress

-Financial aid for this policy will include both Luther Seminary originated and federal aid.
+Financial aid for this policy includes both Luther Seminary-originated and federal aid.

 One grade of Fail and one grade of D (or marginal), or more than one grade of Fail, or more than two grades of D or Marginal, in any three successive terms (or less), places a student on academic probation.
 The January term and summer term count as academic terms in this respect.